kudobuilder/kudo/keps/0008-framework-testing.md

 ## Alternatives

-Controllers are typically tested using test libraries in the same lanuage that they are written in.
+Controllers are typically tested using test libraries in the same language that they are written in.
 While these libraries and examples can provide good inspiration and insights into how to test Frameworks, they depart from the declarative spirit of KUDO making them unsuitable for use as the user-facing interface for writing tests.

 * [Kubernetes e2e test framework](https://godoc.org/k8s.io/kubernetes/test/e2e/framework) provides a methods that interact with Kubernetes resources and wait for certain Kubernetes state.
 It also supports conditionally running tests and collecting logs and results from pods and nodes.
 * Unit tests can be written using the [Kubernetes fake clientset](https://godoc.org/k8s.io/client-go/kubernetes/fake) without needing a Kubernetes API at all - allowing easy testing of expected state transitions in a controller.